codekbganesh/Jenkins_SpringBoot_Project1/3.CICDPROJECT_USING_MAVEN/README.md

-# USED CICD AS JENKINS AND CREATED JAR FILE USING MAVEN
+# USED JENKINS AND CREATED JAR FILE USING MAVEN

 1. Install Jenkins in a Linux Machine using the below Commands: